nebulastream/nebulastream/docs/design/20240927_QueryManager.md

     }
 ```

-The worker thread responsible for starting the query (constructing the RunningQueryPlan) registers a
+The worker thread responsible for starting the query (constructing the RunningQueryPlan) registers a  QueryLifeCycleListener, which the `QueryEngine` uses internally to move the state of the Query between the `Starting`, `Running`, `Terminated` states.
-QueryLifeCycleListener,
-which is used internally to move the Query between the `Starting`, `Running`, `Terminated` state.
-The emitted events
-from the QueryLifeCycleListener are further propagated to the global QueryStatusListener, which reports the status of
-all queries to outside of the query engine.
+The `QueryLifeCycleListener` further propagates its events to the global `QueryStatusListener`, which reports the status of all queries to the outside of the query engine.

 #### Stopping a Query